 In most cases, we would not expect any of these to acquire much in the way of a numismatic premium, with the exception of the 1925 sovereigns, although all of them remain collectable to a limited extent.

-From 1st January 2000, investment gold, including most gold coins and gold bars became exempt from VAT in the entire EU, including the UK, meaning that for the first time in over 26 years, United Kingdom residents were able to purchase gold as an investment without the imposition of VAT Exchange Control Act A 1966 amendment to the Exchange Control Act, 1947, made it illegal for UK residents to continue to hold more than four gold coins dated after 1817, or to buy any gold coins unless they applied for and were granted a collectors licence from the Bank of England.
+From 1st January 2000, investment gold, including most gold coins and gold bars became exempt from VAT in the entire EU, including the UK, meaning that for the first time in over 26 years, United Kingdom residents were able to purchase gold as an investment without the imposition of the VAT Exchange Control Act.
+This was a 1966 amendment to the Exchange Control Act, 1947, which made it illegal for UK residents to continue to hold more than four gold coins dated after 1817, or to buy any gold coins unless they applied for and were granted a collectors licence from the Bank of England.

 Back in the 1960's, it was perfectly acceptable to transact deals in cash.
 Naturally, we kept appropriate required records, but we were not required to record or retain customer ID, and did not do so.
 A receipt would simply say "Cash sale £xxx".
 Since VAT exemption in 2000, and increasingly, there are EU rules and laws against money laundering, and for investment gold transactions, dealers are legally obliged to obtain full customer identification, and more; there are limits on cash transactions.

 Mexico introduced a one ounce silver Libertad in 1982, but was and is rarely seen on the UK market.

 It was only in 1988 that the Canadian silver maple leaf, a one ounce coin, kick-started the investment silver coin market; others followed.